 - A. The front yard shall be landscaped, with no parking permitted within the required setback. - B. The exterior of all buildings hereafter erected shall be constructed of brick and/or stone building materials or other similar durable, decorative building materials as may be approved by the Planning Commission.
-The architecture and exterior finish of any building shall be complementary and compatible in style and be of uniform finish on all sides of its exterior. - C. Outdoor storage of vehicles, equipment, supplies or products; outdoor processing, repair or other operations; or outdoor display of goods, materials, products, equipment or processes is prohibited.
+The architecture and exterior finish of any building shall differentiate different internal uses (such as office space and shop space) and avoid to the greatest extent possible large expanses of uniform material and color. - C. Outdoor storage of vehicles, equipment, supplies or products; outdoor processing, repair or other operations; or outdoor display of goods, materials, products, equipment or processes is prohibited.
 No display shall be permitted in a window or in any other location visible from a street or an adjacent lot.
 Trash and other waste materials shall be stored within a principal or accessory building or shall be totally screened from view from a street and adjacent lot and shall not be located in a required yard.
 Utility meters and control devices shall also be so located and screened. - D. Loading and unloading areas, as specified in Section 161-5.19, are not required in the I-R-O Industrial Research Office district.
-All loading and unloading activities shall be confined to inside the building.
 No exterior loading docks are permitted.
-Loading areas shall be confined to rear yard areas, with all such activities screened from view off site.
+Loading areas shall be confined to rear yards, with all such activities screened from view off site and occurring between 7:00 a.m. and 7:00 p.m.
 Side yard loading areas may be permitted by the Planning Commission when such space and loading facilities do not interfere with parking and circulation, either vehicular or pedestrian, and/or where a residential district abuts the rear property line.
-Loading activities shall be limited in duration to a period of time not to exceed twenty-four (24) hours. - E. Roof-mounted appliances and fixtures shall be effectively screened on all sides by an approved architectural detail so as not to be visible from off the site. - F. The location of buildings and uses and distances between buildings shall be as shown on the site plan.
+Loading areas shall be a minimum of 10 feet from the lot line where the neighboring lot is zoned LI-1 or I-R-O, and a minimum of 50 feet from the lot line when the adjacent property is in any other zoning district.